vinceho/civ2patch/README.md

 ## Installation

-Extract all of the into the folder where Civilization 2 Multiplyer Gold Edition is installed.
+Extract all of the files into the folder where Civilization 2 Multiplyer Gold Edition is installed.
 Launch `civ2patch.exe`.

 ## Configuring